-Simply making personal choices to avoid toxins isn’t sufficient for the same reason that manufacturing with toxins isn’t wise: everything is connected.
+Simply making personal choices to avoid toxins isn’t sufficient for the same reason that manufacturing with toxins isn’t wise: Everything is connected.
 All of us live both up- and downstream from each other, up- and downstream from the consequences of our future and past decisions.
-Old-school pollution mitigation dictates that “the solution to pollution is dilution,” but individual bodies of water comprise one global body on our finite planet, and we all drink what any one of us adds to the mix.
+Old-school pollution mitigation dictates that “the solution to pollution is dilution,” but individual bodies of water connect to form one global body on our finite planet, and we all drink what any one of us adds to the mix.

-It’s not enough to refrain from using pesiticides in our own yards but stand by while our neighbors douse theirs; to use our own reusable water bottles but remain silent when events distribute free disposable bottles; or to hold our tongues as we cook on chemical-covered counters because it feels uncomfortable to start a conversation.
+It’s not enough to refrain from using pesticides in our own yards but stand by while our neighbors douse theirs, to use our own reusable water bottles but remain silent when events distribute free disposable bottles, or to hold our tongues as we cook on chemical-covered counters because it feels uncomfortable to start a conversation.
 It’s time to speak up and become catalysts for a coordinated societal plan of action.

 Did you know gardens are more diverse, more resilient, and easier to maintain when you attract pests’ predators rather than trying to eradicate the pests themselves?
 Honeybee colony collapse disorder has been directly linked to neonicotinoids in pesticides, and bees pollinate 70% of the top human food crops, supplying 90% of the world’s nutrition.
 This site includes activist resources for community organizing.